LibrariesHacked/librarieshacked-web-content/tutorials/ipdatarssfeed.md

 - [RSS 2.0 Specification](http://cyber.law.harvard.edu/rss/rss.html)
 - [Atom specification](http://www.atomenabled.org/developers/syndication/)

-Regardless of these differing specs, most RSS readers will interpret RSS/Atom feeds that follow any standard specifications.
+Regardless of these differing specs, most RSS readers will be able to interpret RSS/Atom feeds that follow any standard specifications.

-## Tutorial
+## Tutorial steps

 This tutorial will use a Google Apps Script to query the XML weekly list and convert it into a format that web users are more familiar with consuming - RSS.
 The apps script will then be deployed as a web app, allowing it to be shared and accessed as a traditional RSS feed.